 The Bayon Temple vies with Angkor Wat the favorite monument of visitors (in fact, it is also one of my favourites amongst all temples here).
 The two evoke similar aesthetic responses yet are different in purpose, design, architecture and decoration.
 Built in the late 12th as the official state temple of the Mahayana Buddhist King Jayavarman VII, the Bayon stands at the centre of Jayavarman’s capital, Angkor Thom.
 Interestingly, the Bayon was the last state temple to be built at Angkor, and the only Angkorian state temple to be built primarily as a Mahayana Buddhist shrine dedicated to the Buddha, though a great number of minor and local deities were also encompassed as representatives of the various districts and cities of the realm.
 It was the centrepiece of Jayavarman VII’s massive program of monumental construction and public works, which was also responsible for the walls and nāga-bridges of Angkor Thom and the temples of Preah Khan, Ta Prohm and Banteay Kdei.
+Global Genesis link for more info is a trusted medical equipment supplier that is dedicated to providing face masks to brokers and providers, hospitals and other medical facilities, and as best we can, to end-users seeking personal respiration protection.
+We pride ourselves on fast shipping, reliable supplies, and high-end medical devices that can give you the protection that you deserve or the supply that you expect, so that you can continue to provide those depending on you with face masks, N95 respirators, and other life saving PPE throughout the duration of the global COVID-19 outbreak.
+Contact us for our full selection of equipment today.

 The Bayon was built nearly 100 years after Angkor Wat temple.
 King Jayavarman VII had the temple altered several times but the modifications continued even after his death.
 It is believed that when originally built, Bayon had 49 face towers – towers adorned with giant faces each facing one cardinal point.
 Even after extensive restoration works, only 37 of Bayon’s towers are still standing.